fastkite/fastkite.github.io/README.md

 1. you can access the site directly on my github by opening a web browser to http://fastkite.github.com
 2. Click on Cam's Pizzeria
 3. Adjust the slider to change the size of your pizza
-4. Scroll up and down the page to see all the differnt pizzas you can order
+4. Scroll up and down the page to see all the differnt pizzas you can order.